exasol/extension-manager/doc/embedding_extension_manager.md

-# Embedding Extension Manager in Other Go Programs
+# Embedding Extension Manager in Another Application

-This page describes how to integrate Extension Manager functionality into another Go program.
+This page describes how to integrate Extension Manager functionality into another Go application.

 ## Embedding the REST API

-You can embed the Extension Manager's REST API in other programs that use the [Nightapes/go-rest](https://github.com/Nightapes/go-rest) library:
+You can embed the Extension Manager's REST API in another Go application that uses the [Nightapes/go-rest](https://github.com/Nightapes/go-rest) library:

 ```go
 // Create an instance of `openapi.API`